Windows 11 Bloatware Removal: Official Method in 25H2

 Registry Key Creation

-When you enable the policy and select apps for removal, Windows creates a registry key at:
+When you enable the policy and select apps for removal, Windows creates a registry key at the following path:

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\Appx\RemoveDefaultMicrosoftStorePackages